ABA-Based Social Skills Therapy in Houston, TX

 Who Is The Right Fit For A Social Skills Group?

-When it comes to creating a meaningful Social skills group, the BCBA’s at Behavior TLC take great care in placing each individual in a group that will support success.
-We use many factors such as common interests, current activities, age, grade and most importantly an interview and assessment of skill levels.
+When creating a meaningful social skills group, the BCBAs at Behavior TLC take great care in placing each individual in a group that will support success.
+Through parent and participant interviews and skill assessment, data are gathered that allow for ideal groups to be created.
+Factors such as shared interests, current activities, age, grade, and social needs are examples of participant characteristics that are given consideration.

 What Is Taught During Social Skills Therapy?

 Contact one of our office staff or a BCBA directly today to get the process rolling.
+Both our Clear Lake and Cypress clinics now offer Club TLC!
 We have open enrollment periods before the term start date.
 But, slots often fill up quickly and are limited so get your name on the list as soon as you can to ensure a spot!
 We have tours of the facility daily and helpful BCBAs to answer all questions!
 Club TLC accepts most insurance plans as well!